Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Experimental setup

 Given a demand setting, we test our model in different scenarios.
-Besides a stable inflow scenarios, typical safety-critical events are included for evaluating the model performance during unstable transition processes.
-We name and describe each of the scenarios. \begin{enumerate} \item \textit{Stable Flow}: In a stable flow scenario, all lanes share a constant inflow rate selected from Table \ref{tab:IDM_fd}.
-All vehicles depart from the entry position of the road.
-The initial state of the system is an empty road, and the system need some time to reach to the stable flow state.
-The transition time depends on the travel speed of vehicles.
-All data collected during the transition time is excluded when calculating metrics during both the training and evaluating stages. \item \textit{Lane Degrade}: In a lane degrade scenario, one lane or more, can degrade its capacity due to narrow lane width, dangerous road condition, or reduced visibility range.
-This can be simulated by assigning increased time gap parameter of IDM model for vehicles in this lane \cite{treiber2000congested}.
+In addition to a stable inflow scenario, typical safety-critical events are included to evaluate the model's performance under transient and hazardous traffic conditions. {The scenarios are described as follows.} \begin{enumerate} \item \textit{Stable Flow}: In a stable flow scenario, all lanes share a constant inflow rate selected from Table \ref{tab:IDM_fd}.
+All vehicles depart from the entry position of the road. \item \textit{Lane Degrade}: In a lane degrade scenario, {one or more lanes can experience reduced capacity} due to narrow lane width, dangerous road conditions, or reduced visibility range.
+This can be simulated by assigning an increased time gap parameter in the IDM model to vehicles in the affected lane\cite{treiber2000congested}.
 Built upon a \textit{Stable Flow} scenario, we create lane degrade events with random lane, location range, and time range.
 The new time gap is set in the range $[4.0, 10.0]$ seconds.
 Lane change actions are prohibited for all vehicles traveling in hazardous lane grids, regardless of the decisions made by the driver or our model. \item \textit{Vehicle Stop}: In a vehicle stop scenario, a lane block event is created by an accidental vehicle.
-We simulate this event in this way: at a given trigger time, a vehicle will decelerate relatively aggressively until the speed reaches to zero.
-Then the vehicle will maintain stopping for a random period of time.
+We simulate this event in this way: at a given trigger time, a vehicle will decelerate relatively aggressively until the speed reaches zero.
+Then the vehicle remains stopped for a random period of time.
 During the recovery stage, the accidental vehicle and its blocked followers will resume their route. \end{enumerate}

+Scenario identification is essential for selecting the appropriate policy for deployment.
+In practice, real-time road conditions can be inferred from official sources (e.g., transportation agencies) and crowdsourced GPS data.
+Commercial navigation apps like Google Maps use such data to detect incidents and congestion \cite{d2017detection}, which can also support timely policy switching in our system.